das-amlan/Predicting-Healthcare-Costs-with-Explainable-AI-Uncovering-the-Drivers-of-Insurance-Costs/README.md

    - Loaded the dataset using Pandas.
    - Explored the dataset to understand its structure and identify missing values.
    - Visualized the missing values using a heatmap and decided to drop rows with missing values.
+   - Standardize categories in region
+   - Standardize sex to just two categories
+   - Standardize charges data type (float)

 2. **Feature Engineering**
-   - Standardized the numerical features using `StandardScaler`.
    - Converted categorical variables into numerical representations using one-hot encoding.

 3. **Model Training and Evaluation**
-   - Split the dataset into training and testing sets.
+   - Split the dataset into training, validation, and testing sets.
    - Trained multiple regression models, including Linear Regression and Random Forest regression.
    - Evaluated the models using mean squared error (MSE) and R-squared (R²) metrics.
    - Performed hyperparameter tuning using GridSearchCV to optimize the model performance.